monster-js/monster-js/docs/main-concept/component.md

 # Component

-In **Weco JS**, components are the core building blocks of the user interface.
-Unlike traditional frameworks that rely on a virtual DOM, Weco JS employs **watchers** to efficiently track and update data bindings.
+In **Monster JS**, components are the core building blocks of the user interface.
+Unlike traditional frameworks that rely on a virtual DOM, Monster JS employs **watchers** to efficiently track and update data bindings.
 This ensures that only the affected parts of the view are updated, reducing the need for complete re-renders and delivering high performance.

 ## What is a Component?

-A **component** in Weco JS is a self-contained unit of the UI.
+A **component** in Monster JS is a self-contained unit of the UI.
 It manages its own state and renders its view reactively.
-When the component's state changes, its view is automatically updated using Weco JS’s built-in change detection system.
+When the component's state changes, its view is automatically updated using Monster JS’s built-in change detection system.

-## Key Features of Weco JS Components
+## Key Features of Monster JS Components

 ### 1. No Virtual DOM

-Weco JS does not rely on a virtual DOM for updates.
+Monster JS does not rely on a virtual DOM for updates.
 Instead:

 * **Watchers** track changes in state or data bindings.
 * Only the necessary parts of the UI are updated when changes are detected, making updates faster and more direct.